HaZAL014/Docking-Molecular-Autogrid4-/README.md

+This repository provides a complete set of tools and resources for conducting in-silico molecular docking studies, from receptor and ligand preparation to docking execution and ADME-Tox predictions.

+It includes:
+🔧 Download links for essential software (MGL Tools, AutoDock, Avogadro, Open Babel, Chimera, etc.)
+📄 Step-by-step procedure for running docking simulations using AutoDock 4.2
+🌐 Access to molecular databases (PubChem, RCSB PDB)
+🧪 ADME-Tox prediction tools for preliminary pharmacokinetic and toxicity evaluation
+✍️ Practical examples with molecules like 1LPB@Luteolin

 # Required software
 Below is a list of essential software tools used in our molecular docking and visualization workflow.
 Please download and install the versions provided for optimal compatibility.